animegolem/pirate-extensions-extended/build_guide.md

 4. Using a needle or similar make a hole from top to bottom on the plug above and below the electret.
 The top hole is a vent to release pressure and should be unobstructed.
 The bottom hole should be filled with superglue and a piece of .4mm monofilament.
 Cut this at a length you can saftely pull from the ear without yanking on the microphone leads.
 Generally 1-2cm should be sufficient.
 5. Using something flat like a allen key push out a hole below the microphone standoff.
 This will be sealed during use but allow you to easily push out and remove the capsule without pulling the leads.

+*insert an image here similar to the ones below*

 I do not advise using the ear hooks as the original shape of the plugs is designed around the strain relief being oriented down from the ear.

 # Microphone